Ninjacop/cl-ruby/doc/01-Starting-Ruby.md

     * (evaluate "puts 'Hello Common Lisp!!!!'")
     Hello Common Lisp!!!!

     8
     * (evaluate "1 + 2")

     7

 Wait what?? `1 + 2` returns 7??
 A lot of Ruby's VM is just a bunch of pointers being passed around, which is the case for this.
-In the next chapter or in "02-Variables-and-Types.md", we will go over how to turn those pointers into Common Lisp values.